abrelsfo/Creepin/readme.md

   If you provide nothing then default is: -l
   If you provide a handle then default is: -g
-  If you provide no profile/url and a flag other than -g then it will through an error
+  If you provide a handle only and it is a favorite then it will default to: -u

 Examples